Project Horned Owl

-Gameplay
+Gameplay and premise

-Project: Horned Owl is a basic arcade-style rail shooter, with the action taking place in a first-person perspective.
+Project: Horned Owl is an arcade-style rail shooter, with the action taking place in a first-person perspective.
+The events of the game take place in the somewhat futuristic Metro City, where the player controls one of two Horned Owl Armored Mechanized Unit police officers, Hiro Utsumi or Nash Stolar, as they attempt to take down a terrorist organization known as Metalica.
 It has the option of utilizing the PlayStation mouse or the Konami light gun.
 There is a two player co-op as well as single-player mode, both taking place across five city-based levels, where the player controls a giant mech and fights off a variety of mechanized enemies.
 At the conclusion of each stage there is generally an anime cutscene.

-Plot

-The events of the game take place in the somewhat futuristic Metro City, where the player controls one of two Horned Owl Armored Mechanized Unit police officers, Hiro Utsumi or Nash Stolar, as they attempt to take down a terrorist organization known as Metalica.
+Development and release

 Reception

-Next Generation reviewed the PlayStation version of the game, rating it three stars out of five, and stated that "There are a few highlights, including some nicely-detailed and futuristic 3D environments, lengthy missions, and interactive backgrounds.
-Also, the game has an overwhelming sense of Japanese style which anime fans will likely appreciate.
-For the most part, however, the game is pretty average – nothing wrong with is, just not that much to get excited about."